 Posted in Conservation Status, Population, Sea ice habitat

-Tagged Churchill, declining sea ice, Derocher, Exile for Non-believers, he who must not be named, Mitch Taylor, Nova, PBSG, polar bear attack, polar bears, population estimate, qualified guess, sea ice models, Steve McIntyre, western hudson bay
+Tagged Churchill, declining sea ice, Derocher, endangered, he who must not be named, Mitch Taylor, PBSG, polar bear attack, polar bears, population estimate, qualified guess, sea ice models, Steve McIntyre, threatened, western hudson bay

 This powerful, balanced documentary, with a focus on the bears of Western Hudson Bay, can now be watched online.
 A Canadian Broadcasting Corporation (CBC) production, it includes interviews with polar bear biologists Mitch Taylor (screen-cap below) and Seth Stapleton – juxtaposed with statements from outspoken polar bear conservation advocate Andrew Derocher.